-Attorney Robert White has had the unfortunate task of representing many nursing home abuse victims and he knows exactly what you should be paying attention to when first selecting a home for your relatives.
+Attorney Robert White has had the unfortunate task of representing many individuals affected by nursing home abuse and he knows exactly what you should be paying attention to when first selecting a home for your relatives.
 By following these tips, you can better avoid nursing home abuse altogether.

 Where is the Nursing Home?

 Putting up your loved ones in a far away nursing home will likely strain your relationship and prevent you from seeing your relatives in event of an emergency.
 Before choosing a nursing home, you must therefore pay very close attention to the location.
 Cutting down on potential travel time should be a priority.

 Law requires that all nursing homes in the country submit themselves for regular inspection, the results of which are available to the public.
 Upon entering the nursing home, you should then be able to see these scores right near the front counter.
 If not, ask to see them.
 If the scores are negative, you might want to turn right back around and leave.

 Certain individuals have specific dietary needs that must be met by the nursing home.
 As a result, it is important that you meet with the staff dietician beforehand to learn about the meals and dietary options available to nursing home residents.
 You should also look to see what other accommodations can be made based on your situation.

 Interrogate the Administration

 You should spend as much time as possible talking to the administrators of the nursing home.
 This is to help you learn all you can about the facility itself.
 For example, what other services are provided by the home?
 Or, what is the staff turnover ratio?
 Anything that seems odd should be investigated.
 Listen to your gut.

 Connect with Current Residents